How to catch-up on EU Data Protection changes

 Even having the flexibility for some data to be used for analytics & targeting, some just for marketing & some not for some media — will be a significant step forward for a number of companies.
 I would recommend conversations starting as soon as possible between IT and Marketing teams as to how this would work.

 As we’ve said before, close working between Marketing, Insight & IT is going to be key going forwards.

 Having shared all those summaries, the best one I have found is one published by Data IQ Magazine.
-In this article, Peter Galdies usefully focusses on all the main impacts you need to consider when reviewing your response:
+In this article, Peter Galdies from DQM usefully focusses on all the main impacts you need to consider when reviewing your response:

 So, I’d recommend organising a meeting ASAP to review those points with your Marketing & IT peers.

 Do you agree?
 How are you preparing your business?